 OpenMMD

-Diagram workflows designed for the AI era
+Diagram and book workflows designed for the AI era

 Draw intuitively without learning complex code syntax